reiryuki/Xperia-Music-Magisk-Module/README.md

 # **Xperia Libraries**

 ## Description
-This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version and Xperia Sound Picker in any ROM.
+- This module will let you be able to use [Xperia Music](https://play.google.com/store/apps/details?id=com.sonyericsson.music) Play Store version and Xperia Sound Picker in any ROM.
 Xperia Music would working in Android 10, no need to configure `adb shell` or anything.

-You can install another Xperia apps but the compatibility is not guaranteed.
+- You can install another Xperia apps but the compatibility is not guaranteed.

-## Changelog
-v1.1
-- Initial release

-v1.2
-- Remove system.prop to prevent bootloop in some ROMs

-v1.3
-- Add Xperia Sound Picker for Marshmallow and up only
-- Remove mistakes in permissions xml

-v1.4
-- Fix installation process

-v1.5
-- Android Jelly Bean SDK 17 support
-- Remove dex files on module uninstall

 ## Requirements
 - Android Jelly Bean SDK 17 and Up
 - Magisk Installed

 ## Instructions
-- Install this module via Magisk Manager
+- Install this module via Magisk Manager only
 - Reboot

 ## Troubleshooting